105-107 Forsyth Street

 What are the specifics of your educational background?

-My PhD thesis was on multi-node graphs and their application to bioinformatics.
-Describes a novel graph-theoretic framework whereby edges are activated or deactivated as a function of the state of their incident vertices.
+My PhD thesis presented a novel graph-theoretic model called multi-node graphswhere edges are activated or deactivated as a function of the state of their incident vertices.
+Such graphs are useful for modeling biological networks and for optimizing constraints in multiplex PCR assay design.

 What is your research focus in a bit more detail?
 Is your current research path what you always had in mind for yourself, or has it evolved somewhat?
 If so, how/why?